-The premises for studies are adequate both in their size and quality.
+The premises for studies are adequate both in their size and quality (almost 20 rooms for lecturing and self-learning, 5 laboratories).
 New facility has been reconstructed for the Faculty since previous accreditation.
-So, lecture and laboratory space was doubled.

 The teaching and learning equipment (laboratory and computer equipment, consumables) are adequate both in size and quality.
 Computer laboratories very good, spacious.